Files that fit the plotter

 Closed paths, no stray nodes, one weldable cut line per shape.
 The files cut clean on the first pass — no re-welding, no node surgery before sending to the cutter.

-Absolute Signs sends VectorWiz the low-res logos its customers arrive with and gets back layered, plotter-ready vector files — 11 orders in four months, most shipping the same day.
+Absolute Signs sends VectorWiz the low-res logos its customers arrive with and gets back layered, plotter-ready vector files — 11 orders in four months, all well inside our 24-hour standard and often same-day on simple sign art.

 Absolute Signs is a Texas sign shop that uses VectorWiz as its vector-conversion arm.
 Customer-supplied logos arrive as phone photos, screenshots, and scans; VectorWiz hand-rebuilds each into a layered, closed-path vector file that drops straight onto the vinyl plotter.
 In the first four months the shop placed 11 orders at roughly $85–160 each, eliminating the manual cleanup step that used to follow every auto-trace.